scikit-hep/scikit-hep/doc/ideas.rst

 Analysis Development
 --------------------

-* Give users as soon as possible an idea, on how the project will constribute to their analysis, e.g. by giving a small example analysis using the projects toolchain.
+* Give users as early as possible an idea on how the project may contribute to and/or help with their analysis, e.g. by giving a small example analysis using the project toolchain.
 * Think about including "framework" tools for an analysis, e.g. workflow managers (for example luigi).